-I chose to enter the Rochdale Half Marathon as the route takes me past places I visited regularly as a child.
+I chose to enter the Rochdale Half Marathon as the route passes a number of places I visited as a child.
 Runners complete one lap around the idyllic Hollingworth Lake, where I visited numerous times growing up.
 The start and finish lines, near Rochdale Town Hall also bring back fond memories.

 My Short Term Goal

 In the short term I am aiming to be fit for Christmas Day.
 I love nothing more than heading out of the door after the hubbub of Christmas morning.
 Running before Christmas dinner means that you can justify an extra slice of cranberry sauce laden turkey and some extra pud.
-With just eight days to go and a lingering cold that just won’t shift I’m starting to get jittery that I will make my Christmas run.
+With just eight days to go and a lingering cold that just won’t shift I’m becoming nervous that I will make my Christmas run.
 But I am determined that I will.
 It will be the start of a long period of training because next year is a busy one.
 I am aiming to better my current personal best over 10k in the annual Bury 10k.
 However, the real challenge will come in the spring and autumn months as I prepare for not one, but two half marathons.